 in writing and

-sent to the Commissioner of the Department of Human Services (DHS) and
+sent to the Director of Appeals and

 also sent to all of the agencies listed in the order within 30 days of the date on the decision or order.

 There is no form.
 Write a letter asking for reconsideration.
 You have to say why you think your case should be looked at again.
 If you have legal arguments, put them in the letter.
 If you have new evidence, say why it wasn’t presented at the hearing and attach it to your letter.
 Make a copy for everyone on the list and keep a copy for yourself.

 Your DHS decision papers have all the information you need on how to submit your request and also lists all the people and agencies you need to send copies to.

 The Director of Appeals reviews your request.
 The Director may agree with your arguments and issue a new decision or order, or you may get another hearing, or the Director might decide that the original decision or order stands.
 You get a letter telling you one of these things and what happens next.